processprocess/Sys_Graph_Gen/README.md

 * animation of weather throughout day
 * generate 12 second animation.
 Each second will reflect an hour of the day
 * animations will blend together to give sense of time

+Different types of animations

+animations controlled through CSS

+controller on page

+all elements are saved in props

+props can be saved to a database

+page can be reloaded from different animations set in props

+props are controlled through GUI

+//